Russian trolls pushed divisive content over vaccines, researchers say

 Breaking News Emails

 Russian trolls weren’t just trying to cause division in U.S. politics.
-A new study shows that they were also trying to sow discord in one of the country's most heated debates around public health: vaccinations.
+A new study shows that they were also trying to stoke divides in one of the country's most heated debates around public health: vaccinations.

 "These trolls seem to be using vaccination as a wedge issue, promoting discord in American society," the study's authors said.